vleeuwenmenno/sathub-client/README.md

 This will:

+- Install the binary to `~/.local/bin/sathub-client`
 - Create the systemd user service file automatically
+- Create configuration file at `~/.config/sathub-client/config.yaml`
 - Create required directories in your home directory
 - Prompt for your station token and configuration
 - Enable and start the service